 Though I managed to keep the surfing dream alive through high school, when I moved to Eastern Washington University for my undergraduate years, I had to come up with an alternative sport.
 This came when my Uncle Mike taught me how to whitewater kayak.
 While I still dream about surfing on a regular basis and, thanks be to God, my vocation to the priesthood is nearly clinched – kayaking has been a wonderful avocation.
-In many ways it brought me back to the faith of the Church, provided a space for initial discernment, and fostered the radical availability needed to enter seminary.
+In many ways, it brought me back to the faith of the Church, provided a space for initial discernment, and fostered the radical availability needed to enter seminary.

 After finishing college, I enjoyed several years of working as a full-time physical therapist and a part-time whitewater weekend warrior.
 After being stuck upside down in a bone-chilling accident, I did not want to make a hobby out of risking my life.
-As a result of this incident, a two-layered sphere opened up to me.
+As a result of this incident, two new horizons opened up to me.
 First, I returned to the Church after a long hiatus and received the Sacrament of Confirmation.
 Secondly, considering that flatwater water racing kayaks have a more open cockpit that is not physically restraining, rather than hanging up paddling altogether, I agreed to compete in a racing kayak with some friends for a premier multi-sport relay competition.
 Surprisingly, our team finished in the top five amid others who boasted of being former Olympians.

 This piqued my interest and I bought an Olympic racing kayak, cut back to thirty hours of work a week, began training twice a day, and became a student of kayak technique while applying as many tricks of the trade as possible from physical therapy to expedite my progress.